UC Hospitality - Serial Box

 - The counter field, CCCC, is a numeric counter in the first 3 positions, followed immediately (no space) by the letter A. When the counter “rolls over” to 000, the letter is incremented to B, and so on.

-- The Duration field is minutes only, 0 padded on the left, rounded up to the nearest whole minute.
+- The Duration field is minutes only, padded with 0 on the left and rounded up to the nearest whole minute.

-- The Cost field includes the dollar sign as part of that field.
+- The Cost field includes the dollar sign.

-- The Description field is one character only and is taken from the “PMS Interface” field in the Rate Line (call accounting option 21).
+- The Description field is limited to 1 character and is taken from the “PMS Interface” field in the Rate Line (call accounting option 21).

 Note: The column number ruler shown above the sample data does not print; it is included as an aid in determining where each field starts and ends.